Dixon's factorization method: Method

-When enough of these relations have been generated (it is generally sufficient that the number of relations be a few more than the size of P), the methods of linear algebra can be used (for example, Gaussian elimination) to multiply together these various relations in such a way that the exponents of the primes on the right-hand side are all even:
+When enough of these relations have been generated (it is generally sufficient that the number of relations be a few more than the size of P), the methods of linear algebra, such as Gaussian elimination, can be used to multiply together these various relations in such a way that the exponents of the primes on the right-hand side are all even:

 This yields a congruence of squares of the form a^{2} ≡ b^{2} (mod N), which can be turned into a factorization of N, N = gcd(a + b, N) × (N/gcd(a + b, N)).
-This factorization might turn out to be trivial (i.e. N = N × 1), which can only happen if a ≡ ±b (mod N), in which case another try has to be made with a different combination of relations; but a nontrivial pair of factors of N can be reached, and the algorithm will terminate.
+This factorization might turn out to be trivial (i.e. N = N × 1), which can only happen if a ≡ ±b (mod N), in which case another try must be made with a different combination of relations; but if a nontrivial pair of factors of N is reached, the algorithm terminates.